Grants in the News

 {in}Visible Magazine received $3,170 to help launch the first literary publication at UVA dedicated to the Asian Pacific Islander South Asian American (APISAA) community on Grounds, creating a space for exploring and sharing unique experiences through writing and art.
 Since launching they have published four issues and are working on the next to release in spring 2024.

-“We’ve been surprised by the amount of interest in joining our staff; we’re managing more writers and artists than we ever have before, and more than we’ve expected,” shared Wendy Gao, Magazine Editor-in-Chief.
+“We’ve been surprised by the amount of interest in joining our staff; we’re managing more writers and artists than we ever have before, and more than we’ve expected,” shared the project student leader.
 “We’ve also applied for CIO status!”

 We are excited to see what great ideas and projects will arise in the 2024 flash grants process!